 According to a survey, 56% of homeowners with a mortgage never get around to overpaying.
 This is an interesting finding because most mortgage applicants have every intention of overpaying when they start off on their mortgage journey.

-Most homeowners tend to be aware of the difference overpaying mortgages can have on the interest you end up paying back.
+Most First Time Buyers in York tend to be aware of the difference overpaying mortgages can have on the interest you end up paying back.
 Even if you do only overpay by small amounts.
 It’s also relatively well known that the earlier you start overpaying the better because the extra payments have a longer period to take effect.

 The survey, which was completed by Compare the Market, suggests that Homeowners cannot afford to make extra payments.
 However, it could be argued that the main reason that people end up not overpaying mortgages is that there’s always some more exciting thing you can be spending your money on!